apriltaoyvr/lenore-next/content/wiki/misc/how-to-participate-here-archive.md

 >
 > The wiki format of the original lends well to creating personal subpages.
 This one does not unfortunately and I would rather offload the structure elsewhere.
 >
 > Ben's bullet point is left to demonstrate the vibe of the original site.
-But I do encourage you to follow the spirit of his suggestion and to be friendly, personable, not afraid to show who you are.
+But I do encourage you to follow the spirit of his suggestion and to be friendly, personable, and not afraid to show who you are.

 ### Disagreements